Keiser M3i Indoor Cycle Review Singapore

 The M3i weighs 85kg but feels planted, not clunky.
 The magnetic resistance system is dead silent — I can ride at 6am without waking my neighbours.
 This matters in HDB living where sound travels through walls like they're made of paper.

 The flywheel is 8kg, which sounds light compared to traditional spin bikes, but magnetic resistance changes everything.
 Instead of friction pads that wear out and create noise, you get smooth, consistent resistance that actually gets harder as you pedal faster.
-It's the same technology you'll experience at places like F45 Training Tanjong Rhu.
+It's the same magnetic-resistance technology you'll experience in premium HIIT and spin classes.

 Singapore Climate Considerations